soucevi1/dist-chat/README.rst

 Distributed chat based on Chang-Roberts algorithm
 =================================================

-This program serves as a semesrtal project on MI-PYT and MI-DSV courses.
+This program is a semestral project on MI-PYT and MI-DSV courses.
+It is implemented in Python 3.7 and uses `AsyncIO <https://docs.python.org/3/library/asyncio.html>`_.

 This application is a chat room program.
 However, it does not use a simple server-client way.
 All nodes are clients, any node can be a server.